From Laboratory to Real-World Applications: Benchmarking Agentic Code Reasoning at the Repository Level: Technical Specification of the Agentic Search Framework

 \subsubsection{Concrete Example: Literal Integer Answer}

 We present a real prompt instance from the cachetools repository to illustrate the complete Agentic Search prompt structure.
-This example demonstrates a literal integer answer, where the Agent must infer the value \texttt{2} by reasoning about cache operations.
+This example demonstrates a literal integer answer (not a variable reference), where the Agent must infer the value \texttt{2} by reasoning about cache operations.

 \begin{agentbox}[Real Agentic Search Prompt Example]

 \textbf{Task:} Fill in the blank in the Python test code. \\

 \textbf{Blank Assertion:} \\ \texttt{assert \_\_\_ == len(cache)} \\